 American eels are the only freshwater eel native to North America.
 American eels hatch in the Sargasso Sea in North Atlantic.
 Larvae drift with the Gulf Stream, reaching the US Atlantic coast about a year later.
 American eels undergo several distinct morphological stages as they mature.
 Depending on the environment, they can take up to 40 years to reach sexual maturity, at which time they return to the Sargasso Sea where each female lays 20 -30 million eggs.

 Although the American eel remains widely distributed throughout much of its historical range, the population has decreased significantly over the last several decades, a result of the combined effects of habitat destruction, dam construction, water pollution, parasites, and overfishing, along with a huge increase in demand by Asian food markets following large decreases in the native Asian eel populations.
-The U.S. Fish and Wildlife Service has not yet provided endangered species protection to the American eel, but according to the International Union for Conservation of Nature (IUCN), the American eel is at very high risk of extinction.
+Although the U.S. Fish and Wildlife Service has not yet provided endangered species protection to the American eel, populations are declining, and according to the International Union for Conservation of Nature (IUCN), the American eel is at very high risk of extinction.

 Conservation of the American eel is important for many reasons.
 American eels are an ecologically important species, playing various roles as prey, predator, and host species that help maintain ecosystem balance.
 In New York, the American eel is native to 17 of 18 watersheds.
 It was introduced to Lake Erie but the population was not sustained.
 American eel numbers have been greatly reduced throughout the watersheds of the Great Lakes.
 It has been completely eliminated from the Allegheny, and has declined to levels below detection in the Chemung and Susquehanna.